tersnetwork/TreeofSaviorAR/README.md

 4. Please use the latest file version before editing the translations

-5. Have you checked out our official Forums?
-Click [**HERE**](https://forum.treeofsavior.com/) move to the forums for discussion.
+5. Have you checked out our official Arabic Forums?
+Click [**HERE**](https://forum.tersnetwork.com/) move to the forums for discussion.
 Please login and click on the github icon to link your github account to it as well.

 6. Scroll down for a preview of how real-time translation works in game!